ddalton/xor/docs/_docs/view.md

 This is the simplest explanation for a view.
 This concept applies to both read and update operations.
 For update, only the fields in the view get updated, the rest of the fields are unchanged.

-## How to define a view?
-By default XOR views are defined in a file called `AggregateViews.xml` located anywhere in the application classpath.
+By default XOR custom views are defined in a file called `AggregateViews.xml` located anywhere in the application classpath.
 Views can also be defined programmatically.
 Below is a definition of the view we had just seen earlier.